 DM can cause pathologic changes in the blood vessels at various locations which can lead to stroke.
-If an individual with uncontrolled glucose level suffer from stroke, in that case, post stroke outcomes are very poor and chances of mortality increases.
-Initial strokes as well as recurrence of stroke recurrence can be easily prevented by controlling blood sugar levels and other associated risk factors.
+If an individual with uncontrolled glucose level suffers from a stroke, in that case, post-stroke outcomes are very poor and chances of mortality increases.
+Initial strokes, as well as recurrence of stroke recurrence, can be easily prevented by controlling blood sugar levels and other associated risk factors.

 What is stroke and what are different types of stroke?